CornDavid5/cassandra-ctest/identify_param/README.md

 # Identify Parameters
-The module is used to generate the pair of configuration parameters and test methods.
+The module is used to generate the pair of configuration parameters and test methods against Cassandra 4.0.

 ## Prerequisites
 - Java 11
 - Ant 1.10.7
-- Cassandra 4.0

 ## How to generate required files
 We provide two python scripts to generate required files: